 More detailed guidance can be found in the Draft By-product - Guidance Note (May 2020).

-The concept of a by-product was established by Article 5 of the European Waste Framework Directive (WFD).
-Article 5 addresses the matter of the dividing line between what is defined as ‘waste’ and what is a ‘by-product’.
-This concept has been transposed into Irish law through Article 27 of the European Communities (Waste Directive) Regulations 2011, as amended.
+The concept of a by-product was established by the European Waste Framework Directive (WFD).
+This concept has been transposed into Irish law through Regulation 27 of the European Communities (Waste Directive) Regulations 2011, as amended.

 Only a production residue can be considered a potential by-product.
-The initial assessment of whether a production residue is a by-product or a waste is conducted by the economic operator (or material producer).
+The initial assessment of whether a production residue is a by-product or a waste is conducted by the relevant person, such as the material producer.

 The notification of a potential by-product gives industry an opportunity to demonstrate, with an appropriate level of rigour, that: